clayh53/statamic-pluck/README.md

 	{{ content|unpluck }}
 </article>
 ```
+### Caveats and warnings

 Note that Statamic modifiers should have NO spaces between before or after the pipe ```'|'```!

+I'm already using these modifiers, and I did notice one oddball thing - if you put the excerpt-block termination string in the middle of a markdown blockquote ( after the > in markdown format), the Statamic parser does not finish off the blockquote tag and everything below it ends up in the blockquote.
+The way to avoid this is

+1. either avoid using the termination string in the middle of a blockquote,

+or

+2. make sure a blank line is between the end of the blockquote and the termination string.